slatedocs/slate/PROCESS.md

 5. Test mobile header navigation
 6. Test desktop header navigation
 7. Test desktop homepage navigation
-8. Run brc http://localhost:4567/ (runs broken-link-checker on whatever port you're using)
+8. Run blc http://localhost:4567/ -ro (runs broken-link-checker on whatever port you're using)

 # Deploy Process
 Follow this process to deploy the dev branch changes to the master branch (and therefore the public website).